Science-Bird/ScienceBirdTweaks/README.md

 **All work on this mod is done by myself and my friend xameryn.**

 Thank you to all the wonderful mod creators mentioned throughout that have inspired me to learn how their mods work so I could add things myself!

+I'd like to especially thank [Axd1x8a / Aъ / FeeeeK](https://github.com/feeeek/) who allowed me to port their mod [LCAmmoCheck](https://thunderstore.io/c/lethal-company/p/axd1x8a/LCAmmoCheck/) into this one.

 Many of these tweaks were originally suggested or improved by various users in my Discord thread, thank you for your contributions as well.